 These courses prepare a student for CCNA certification.
 The course uses a SOHO network to introduce some basic networking terminology, concepts and skills such as network models, LANs, networking topologies, devices, MAC and IP addressing and other networking protocols as well as cabling, wireless, and security, and how to plan, deploy, and troubleshoot small networks.
 Hands-on labs are designed to give students practical experience.
 Additionally, students use small and medium business and enterprise sized networks to take concepts such as IP addressing, switching, routing, WAN technologies, and security to the next level.
 Topics covered include TCP/IP, routing protocols and processes, router commands and configuration and troubleshooting routers.
-NOTE: Students selecting this course MUST register at Garrett

-NOTE: Students selecting this course MUSI register at Garrett College and have their own transportation.
+NOTE: Students selecting this course MUST register at Garrett College and have their own transportation.
 The two courses students must take are CIS163 Introduction to CISCO Networking and CIS 164 Router Fundamentals.